 Then repeat for as many key obstacles that occur from where you are today to your goal.

 Step 3: Next Steps

 Now, that we have an outline, it's time to connect the dots.

 This round, you want to go more detailed and simulate each step you took to get the milestones.

-Then you can give an estimate of when you can complete those steps and hit the first milestone.
+Then you can give an estimate of when you will complete those steps and hit the first milestone.